-A suspicion of prostatic disease documented by any of the following:
+To guide prostate biopsy in men with a suspicion of prostate cancer documented by any of the following:

 Aetna considers TRUS experimental and investigational as a screening test for prostate disease and for all other indications because peer-reviewed medical literature does not support its use for these indications.

-Aetna considers TRUS elastography (sono-elastography) experimental and investigational for the evaluation of prostate cancer because its effectiveness has not been established.
+Aetna considers TRUS elastography (sono-elastography or shear-wave elastography) experimental and investigational for the evaluation of prostate cancer because its effectiveness has not been established.

 Prostate cancer is the most common cause of cancer and the second most common cause of cancer deaths in men in the United States.
 Prostatic carcinoma generally is slowly progressive and may cause no symptoms.
 Approximately 50 % of patients with carcinoma of the prostate have either advanced local disease or metastases at the time of diagnosis.
 This emphasizes the need to detect those patients with potentially curable carcinoma of the prostate at a localized pathologic state.
 With the development of prostatic ultrasonographic technology, urologists have gained a tool that allows better visualization, more accurate biopsy and earlier detection of carcinoma of the prostate.